-AudioBlocks offers unlimited access to thousands of royalty-free music and sound effects.
+AudioBlocks offers unlimited access to royalty-free music and sounds.

 The digital media world that we live in today is thriving, and user-uploaded content is becoming more common as each day passes.
 YouTube is currently the largest resource of streamable video and has strict legal standards for using copyrighted music within content hosted on the platform.

-AudioBlocks offers one of two subscription types for the average user.
-The first allows for month-to-month billing that initially sounds like a great option for anyone who doesn't want to pay for a year's worth of audio ahead of time.
+AudioBlocks offers two subscription types for the average user.
+The first allows for month-to-month billing that initially sounds like an excellent option for someone who doesn't want to pay for a year's worth of audio ahead of time.

-The $99 per year option is what I ultimately went with for the reason stated above.
-Considering that I get twelve months of unlimited access to royalty-free music is quite a deal as this is still less than the cost of buying the rights to only three songs from other some higher-priced competitors.
+The $149 per year option is what we ultimately went for this reason.
+Considering we get 12 months of unlimited access to royalty-free music is quite a deal since it is still less than the cost of buying a license and the rights to use only three songs from other some premium pay-per-song competitors.

 Now those of you who are on the fence as to whether the service is right for you can sign up for a free 7-day trial.
 You are granted unlimited access for a 7-day period and retain royalty-free rights to any content downloaded within that time-frame even if you don't continue your subscription further once the trial has commenced.

 However, there are a few things to take note of with the trial.
 First off, the trial does require a credit card to initiate.
-Frankly, this is common practice in today's world and popular services like Spotify and Netflix do the same.
-While requiring a credit card upfront can be a hassle for the consumer, it ultimately leads to higher conversions and less abuse of the free trial, so it makes sense from a business standpoint
+This is common practice in today's world and popular services like Spotify, Amazon Prime and Netflix all do the same.
+While requiring a credit card upfront can be a hassle for the consumer, it ultimately leads to higher conversions and less abuse of the free trial, so it makes sense from a business standpoint.

-For those of you interested in continuing the service after your trial yet you want to take advantage of the $99 per year subscription, you’ll need to log into your account and cancel the trial before the rebill period ends.
-From there you’ll be prompted as to whether you want to “really” cancel your trial and then they will try to entice you to stay with the $99 per year option of which you can accept.
+For those of you interested in continuing the service after your trial yet you want to take advantage of the $149 per year subscription, you’ll need to log into your account and cancel the trial before the re-bill period ends.
+From there you’ll be prompted as to whether you want to “really” cancel your trial and then they will try to entice you to stay with the $149 per year option of which you can accept.